CumulusNetworks/docs/content/cumulus-linux-515/Whats-New/_index.md

 weight: 5
 toc: 2
 ---
-This document supports the Cumulus Linux 5.15 release, and lists new platforms, features, and enhancements.
+This document supports the Cumulus Linux 5.15 release, and lists new features and enhancements.
 - For a list of open and fixed issues in Cumulus Linux 5.15, see the {{<link title="Cumulus Linux 5.15 Release Notes" text="Cumulus Linux 5.15 Release Notes">}}.
 - To upgrade to Cumulus Linux 5.15, first check the {{<link title="#release-considerations" text="Release Considerations">}} below, then follow the steps in {{<link url="Upgrading-Cumulus-Linux">}}.